 Leaders Face Intense Pressure in the Workplace

 Ascending to a leadership position doesn’t make one immune from the daily pressures of the workplace.
 If anything, it amplifies them.
-New leaders in particular may feel overwhelmed when the lives of several people sudden rely on them and the decisions they make.
+New leaders in particular may feel overwhelmed when the lives of several people suddenly rely on them and the decisions they make.

 Stress comes from many directions.
 Making the right decisions.
 Supporting a team of diverse individuals.
 Fear of second-guessing of their decisions.
 All of these issues weigh heavily on leaders, especially when they are new to the role.